The induced metric and bending lamination on the boundary of convex hyperbolic 3-manifolds

-Thurston made the following conjectures. \begin{conjecture} (Thurston) Given any pair of measured laminations $L^+,L^- \in \mathcal{MGL}_{\pi}(S)$ that fill $S$.
-There is a unique quasi-Fuchsian manifold $Q$ (up to isotopy), such that $L^{+}$ is the bending lamination of $\partial^{+}C(Q)$ and $L^{-}$ is the bending lamination of $\partial^{-}C(Q)$. \end{conjecture} Bonahon and Otal (\cite{bonahon2004laminations}) showed the existence part, but we still don't know if $Q$ is unique except for some particular cases.\\ In other words the conjecture says that the map
+Thurston made the following conjectures. \begin{conjecture} (Thurston) Given any pair of measured laminations $\mu^+,\mu^- \in \mathcal{ML}_{\pi}(S)$ that fill $S$.
+There is a unique quasi-Fuchsian manifold $Q$ (up to isotopy), such that $\mu^{+}$ is the bending lamination of $\partial^{+}C(Q)$ and $\mu^{-}$ is the bending lamination of $\partial^{-}C(Q)$. \end{conjecture} Bonahon and Otal (see \cite{bonahon2004laminations}) proved the existence part, while Dular and Schlenker (see \cite{Dular-schlenker}) established the uniqueness.\\ In other words the conjecture says that the map

 is bijective.
-Bonahon and Otal showed that the image of the map $L$ is exactly the set $\mathcal{L}$, but injectivity is still open.\\ We also know that the maps $T$ and $L$ are continuous \cite{pjm/1102620682}.
+Bonahon and Otal showed that the image of the map $L$ is exactly the set $\mathcal{L}$, while Dular and Schlenker proved that the map $L$ is injective.\\ We also know that the maps $T$ and $L$ are continuous (see \cite{pjm/1102620682}).